MENTORS HOME PAGE

 IS THIS A PAID POSITION?

-Yes, we are proud to be able to pay our mentors.
+Yes, we are able to pay our mentors.
 A competitive pay (at or above the student worker rate at UH) for your work will be available.
-The payment may differ based on your experience.
+The pay rate may differ based on your experience.

 WHAT ARE THE BENEFITS FOR MENTORS?